 Coffee as a beverage has been touted as a good way to suppress appetite and therefore lose weight.
 Is this actually true?
 Does caffeine or something in coffee suppress the appetite?
 Is using coffee for weight control a tenable solution?
 What kinds of coffee are best for suppressing your appetite?
 All of these questions are floating around, but there are not many definitive answers.
 Let’s take a closer look.
+Coffee raises your metabolism, which briefly decreases your appetite.

 Does Caffeine Suppress Your Appetite?